prasadposture/prasadposture/README.md

 </div>
 <h3 align="center">"Curiosity Is The Essence Of Our Existence."</h3>
 <h2 > About Me </h2>
-I hold a Bachelor's degree in Mathematics with a specialization in Data Analytics.
-Throughout my academic journey, I extensively delved into the realms of mathematical theory and practical application.
-My proficiency encompasses programming languages such as Python and R, which were instrumental in my pursuit of data analysis.
+I have a Bachelor's degree in Mathematics with a focus on Data Analytics.
+During my studies, I explored both theoretical and practical aspects of mathematics and became proficient in programming languages like Python and R, essential for data analysis.
 <br><br>
-During my three-year undergraduate program, I acquired a solid foundation in mathematical principles, including calculus, linear and abstract algebra, real and complex analysis, and the study of metric spaces.
-This comprehensive background not only honed my analytical skills but also laid a strong mathematical foundation for advanced data analysis.
+In my three-year undergraduate program, I built a strong foundation in mathematical principles, including calculus, linear and abstract algebra, real and complex analysis, and metric spaces.
+This background enhanced my analytical skills and prepared me for advanced data analysis.
 <br><br>
-In addition to my mathematical studies, I dedicated two years to a data analytics course that covered a wide array of topics.
-These included statistics, probability theory, database management, machine learning algorithms, and an introduction to artificial intelligence.
-My passion for data analysis emerged from this experience, as I found great satisfaction in uncovering insights and constructing predictive models.
+Additionally, I spent two years studying data analytics, covering topics such as statistics, probability theory, database management, machine learning algorithms, and introductory artificial intelligence.
+This experience sparked my passion for data analysis, as I enjoyed uncovering insights and creating predictive models.
 <br><br>
-I am known for my aptitude as a quick learner, always eager to embrace new technologies and methodologies in the ever-evolving field of data science.
-Currently, I am pursuing a Master's degree in Astronomy at the prestigious Indian Institute of Technology (IIT) Indore.
-My overarching goal is to harness my multidisciplinary background in astronomy, data science, and mathematics to contribute significantly to the burgeoning field of data-driven astronomy.
-My aspiration is to actively engage in cutting-edge space research, utilizing my expertise to enhance our understanding of the cosmos through rigorous data analysis and modeling.
+I am in the second year of my Master's degree in Astronomy at the Indian Institute of Technology (IIT) Indore.
+My research focuses on "Emulating 21cm signal using transformers," which integrates astronomy and data science.
+I aim to use my expertise in these fields to contribute to data-driven astronomy and advance our understanding of the cosmos through data analysis and modeling.
 <br>
 <h2> Skills </h2>
 <b>Tech Skills :</b> Python, R, SQL, Tableau<br>